Project: The Nomura Health Blueprint

 - Health trends – demonstrate, between the national average and against our peer group of financial services and the demographics inside the business

 During November, an onsite team of health specialists reviews the data to analyse and review the trends.
 The projects are researched from solutions that other companies have created and the latest technology available, along with common sense approach pathways.
 Many areas of health and wellbeing are considered.

-This project has also been awarded the Workplace Health & Wellbeing Award 2018.
+This project has also been awarded the Public Health England Commendation 2018: Sustainable Development.